 THOMAS FIRE REBUILDS

-The County of Ventura has set up a process to assist survivors of the 2017 Thomas Fire in their rebuilding efforts.
+The County of Ventura has set up a process to assist survivors of the 2017 Thomas Fire and 2018 Woolsey-Hill Fires in their rebuilding efforts.
 If your rebuild includes the use of a private well for domestic water supply, please review the following handout:

 What is potable water?